Applied Behavior Analysis for Practitioners

 The number of children and adults needing behavioral health services is increasing despite a shortage of Registered Behavior Technicians (RBTs) to provide care services.
 In Nevada, for example, there were fewer than 250 RBTs to treat the more than 7,000 children suffering from autism statewide as recently as February 2016.

-- Be more effective in your implementation of behavioral programing,
+- Learn how to be more effective in your implementation of behavioral programing;

-- Better position yourself for internships or employment in direct implementation of behavioral services under the direction of a BCBA, and
+- Gain skills that provide a competitive advantage for internships or employment in direct implementation of behavioral services under the direction of a BCBA; and

 - Prepare yourself to pass RBT Competency Assessment and the RBT Exam and earn your RBT credential.